tmpfs/anticipate/README.md

 The syntax is inspired by [asciinema-automation](https://github.com/PierreMarchand20/asciinema_automation/).

-Environment variables are interpolated for commands sent to the pseudo terminalwhich makes it easier to share values across scripts.
+Environment variables are interpolated for commands sent to the pseudo terminal which makes it easier to share values across scripts.

 ```
 export NAME=foo